polytechnology/exploring-computer-science/course-docs/course-syllabus-virtual-program.md

 - Save your snacking for after the chat.
 - You are expected to be in your class and paying attention.

+## Attendence

+For a student to be marked "Present / 7" they will need to complete the class participation assignment or question during our live sessions.
+Most if not all students do not turn their camera on so I don't know if they are really in the live session.
+If a student is really their then they would have no problem completing the assignment/question and turing it in on time.

 ## My Contact Info

 - email: jscott@riversideunified.org